a14n/zengen/README.md

   @generated @override bool operator ==(o) => o is A && o.a == a && o.b == b;
 }
 ```

+The code generated can be customize with the following optional parameters:

+- `callSuper`: if set to `true` the generated code will use additionnally `super.hashCode` and `super == o`.
+- `exclude`: a list of field names can be exclude with this argument.

 ## Usage ##
 To use this library in your code :